Skip to main content

 Step 2: Verify Cargo’s download location is valid and not encrypted

-Log into Cargo and navigate to Account -> Software Settings to review your default or chosen Cargo download location.
+Log into Cargo and navigate to Account -> Software Settings to review the default or chosen Cargo download location.

 Step 3: Verify the download location has proper permissions